How Email Greetings and Closings Make a Huge Impact

 Here are a few more of my posts on Greetings and Closings for your reading pleasure:

-Be courteous and detailed, and your communications will lend to building relationships that are beneficial for both sides.
+Be courteous and detailed, and your communications will lend to building beneficial relationships for both sides.